About LEGOLAND California VIP Experience

 - Get inside quickly without a line.
 (Although the following day the line was not that long—only about 5 mins.)

-- Hear fun facts from host.
-(Although there are plenty of staff to ask question on regular visit.)
+- Hear fun facts from the host.
+(Although there are plenty of staff to ask questions on a regular visit.)

 What It’s Like as a LEGOLAND VIP

 Ready to get to it?
 We were!
 Right out of the Aquarium, we went through the main LEGOLAND entrance.
 We got in no time, completely skipping the line just as promised.

 Our host recommended that we start off with a few rides that were close to the entrance.
 Since we were there an hour before opening, not all the rides had started up yet (and a few were closed for maintenance).

 We took a few spins on the rides closest to the entrance but learned that priority access limits you to riding a ride twice in a row.
 You can come back to them at a later time but are forced to switch it up.

 Rides help you work up quite an appetite—even when you’re not waiting in line!
 As part of the VIP Experience, all snacks and refreshments are included.
 There is literally no limit on it and plenty of food stands around that offer delicious food options.